LennaHammer/English/EVP/out/words_adjective.md

 ## 139. close ## adjective
  FRIENDLY
 [A2]describes people who know each other very well and like each other a lot, or who see and talk to each other a lot
-- Mira is one of my closest friends.
+- Mira is one of my closest `friends`.
-- Her relationship isn't good with her father, but she's very close to her mother.
+- Her relationship isn't good with her father, but she's very close `to` her mother.
 - My brother and I have become much closer over the years.

 ## 140. cloudy ## adjective